ThomasLuchies/tello-code-execution/README.md

 ## :family_man_woman_girl_boy:Assemble the groups

-Before you can work with the drone, you have to assemble your groups:
+Before you can work with the drone, you have to assemble your group and get permission:

 - Form a group with around 4 to 5 other students.